Would you rather optimize the path your visitor will actually take or optimize the path you think he should take?

 Linear Funnels vs. Tornadoes: What’s the Difference?

+Let’s look at the difference between these types of funnels.
 For example, someone searches for “car insurance” and finds a PPC ad…

 After clicking it, they’re taken to the landing page where they click the most dominant call to action…